-There is a Canada Post Outlet located in building B-14 on the Niederheid Base.
-The CFSU(E) Post Office will mail letters and packages to Canada for the same rate as if you were sending the item from Ontario while mail items that are destined for within Europe must be mailed at a local German postal outlet.
+The CFSU(E) Post Office will also mail letters and packages to Canada for the same rate as if you were sending the item from Ontario.
+Mail items that are destined for within Europe must be mailed at a local German or Dutch postal outlet.